skossan/Siralim_Ultimate_AutoBattler/README.md

 # Siralim Ultimate AutoBattler
-This is a simple script that will auto battle for you even when the game window is not in focus.
+This is a simple script that will press E for you.
+Even when the game windows is not in focus.

 ## How to use the script
 - You can **toggle** the script on/off with **CTRL + SHIFT + E**